SwayLtd/Sway-App/README.md

 * Responsive design with light and dark theme integration.

 ### Last Updates
+* Refactor: Migrate all entity IDs from String to int
+* Database migration #1 - Refactor genre data retrieval to use Supabase instead of local JSON storage
 * Launcher icons migration, url strategy migration, OneSignal removed, clean of Android and iOS, remove of useless widgets (sidebar, appbar and timetable), upgrade of jailbreak and root detection
 * Notification types
 * Timetable v4.6 (fixing issues, overlapping artists)